Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 For example, if your refinancing closing costs total $4,000 and your monthly savings were $65, your break-even point could be about five years.

-A no-closing-cost refinance can be a good option for homeowners who plan to stay in their home short term or intend to refinance before the break-even point.
+A no-closing-cost refinance can be a good option for homeowners who plan a short-term stay in their home or intend to refinance before the break-even point.
 And since only some lenders offer no-closing-cost refinances, shop around to compare offers.
 Do the math to make sure this type of refinance makes sense for your financial and homeownership goals.

 Frequently asked questions